holdymoldy/arjuna/index.rst

 **BEFORE YOU GET STARTED**, we have two requests:

 - Never, ever, ever run jobs on the head node
-- Read the :ref:`bestpractices` section to optimize the cluster user experience for yourself and other users.
+- Read the :ref:`bestpractices` and :ref:`donts` sections to optimize the cluster user experience for yourself and other users.

 .. toctree::
    :maxdepth: 3